VysotskiVadim/VysotskiVadim.blog/_drafts/jetpack-navigation-result-to-parent.markdown

 ```

 Handle result only when the app navigates back from a child to a parent.
-Observe lifecycle of the parent's back stack entry, handle result on `ON_RESUME` event.
+To do so observe lifecycle of the parent's back stack entry, handle result on `ON_RESUME` event.

 ```kotlin
 fun <T : Parcelable> NavController.handleResult(